 - Intellectually and culturally address complex sustainable development challenges by working across disciplinary boundaries and bridge scholarship and practice

-Courses are designed to bridge academic, practice and skills training.
-In addition to on campus instruction, students benefit from field based training in collaboration with partners in regions of Africa and Latin America.
+Courses are designed to bridge academic, practice, and skills training.
+In addition to on-campus instruction, students benefit from field-based training in collaboration with partners internationally as well as domestically in the US.
 Their practicum field and research experience is designed to help students build strong networks with practitioners and to apply their skills to real development challenges.